Our Lawyers Serve All of Florida

 - Inadequate lighting or poor visibility, which can affect workers’ ability to lift objects.
 Extreme temperatures, including cold or hot weather, can also affect safe lifting.

-If you have experienced any type of lifting injury and want to work with a workers’ compensation lawyer who will help you recover the fair, complete benefits you deserve, call (305) 340-2630.
+If you have experienced any type of lifting injury and want to work with lawyer who will help you recover the fair, complete benefits you deserve from a lifting injury at work, call (305) 340-2630.
 We serve Miami-Dade County and all of South Florida.